-You cannot be charged with DUI simply for riding in a car with an intoxicated driver.
+You cannot be charged with driving under the influence (DUI) simply for riding in a car with an intoxicated driver.
 This is true across the board, even if you were aware that the driver was unsafe to drive.
-The definition of DUI is driving under the influence, and you cannot be convicted if you were not driving.
+DUI is defined as driving under the influence, and you cannot be convicted if you are not controlling the car.

-- Police are not sure who was driving, so they charge you even though you were actually a passenger.
+- Police are unsure who was driving, so they charged you even though you were a passenger.

 - Police believe you helped drive or steer the car while it was moving.

-- You broke some other law, which police discovered during the DUI stop (such as underage drinking).
+- You broke another law, which police discovered during the DUI stop (such as underage drinking).

 The law says that anyone in control of a moving vehicle is driving it.
-That means that you were “driving” even if you momentarily reached out to steady the wheel—indeed, even if you did it to prevent an accident.
-There is nothing illegal about this on its own, but if you are suspected of being intoxicated, it becomes a potential DUI.
+That means that you were “driving” even if you momentarily reached out to steady the wheel, even if you did it to prevent an accident.
+Nothing is illegal about this on its own, but if you are suspected of being intoxicated, it becomes a potential DUI.

 Even if you already told police you touched the wheel, the DUI case against you is weak.
 You were only driving on a technicality and were not the true driver of the vehicle.
 A DUI lawyer has a high chance of success in getting the charge dismissed or reduced to something minor.